DataBiosphere/data-store-kharon/README.md

 Now deploy using make:

-    `make deploy`
+    make deploy

 ## Relationship to DSS (AWS SSM Parameter Store)

-Several configuration values need to be imported from the [data-store](https://github.com/HumanCellAtlas/data-store) in order for Kharon to function correctly.
-These values are imported during deployment from the AWS SSM Parameter Store `/dcp/dss/${DDS_DEPLOYMENT_STAGE}/environment`.
+Several configuration values need to be imported from the [data-store](https://github.com/DataBiosphere/data-store) in order for Kharon to function correctly.
+These values are imported during deployment from the AWS SSM Parameter Store `${DDS_SECRETS_STORE}/${DDS_DEPLOYMENT_STAGE}/environment`.
 When this parameter store is updated, Kharon should be redeployed.

 ## Tests

-1. Tests rely on the test fixtures bucket from the data-store repo, DSS_S3_BUCKET_TEST_FIXTURES.
-For instructions on populating test fixtures, see https://github.com/HumanCellAtlas/data-store/blob/master/README.md
+1. Tests rely on the test fixtures bucket from the data-store repo, `DSS_S3_BUCKET_TEST_FIXTURES`.
+For instructions on populating test fixtures, see https://github.com/DataBiosphere/data-store/blob/master/README.md

 ## Inclusion List Population

 Writing very large inclusion lists to the dynamodb table can error unexpectedly, its best to break down large whitelists into smaller segments, then upload each segment.
 The follow make commands can help:

 ```
 # ${staging_dir} can be a new directory, it will be created as needed
 make create-inclusion-list-parts INCLUSIONLIST=${inclusion_list} DIR=${staging_dir}